simprl/svgd/packages/codools/README.md

 ### Using in Tests

-You can integrate **Code Tools** into your testing suite to automatically describe and run your test stories.
+You can integrate **Codools** into your testing suite to automatically describe and run your test stories.
 The following example demonstrates how to use the library with [vitest](https://vitest.dev/) for testing your API functions.

 ```typescript
 // tests/stories/stories.test.ts